 The parish of Melonsby in the North Riding of Yorkshire hold clues to an ancient origin there.
 "The Benedictine nunnery, was founded in the latter part of the reign of Stephen, or the earlier part of that of Henry II., by Roger D'Ark, and dedicated to the Virgin Mary."
 Little is known of this branch of the family other that this entry and to date we can find no birth or death record for this individual.

 Further to the north, "Hubert de Arches occurs in Sotland 1165-1214."
 This entry is collaborated but with different dates, "Herbert de Arches witnessed a charter of the lands of Lesslyn (Leslie) to Malcolm filius Bartholf (c.
 1171-1199.)
 Gilbertus de Arches witnessed confirmation of sale of the land of Scrogges to the church of Glasgow (c.
 1208-1213.)
 Perhaps from Arques near Dieppe."

-Important Dates for the Dargen family
+Early History of the Dargen family

 This web page shows only a small excerpt of our Dargen research.
 Another 164 words (12 lines of text) covering the years 1141, 1221 and 1229 are included under the topic Early Dargen History in all our PDF Extended History products and printed products wherever possible.

 Dargen Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Dark, Darke, Darque and others.